On the monotonicity of the eigenvector method: Introduction

 \section{Introduction}

-Several decision-making methods involve the comparison of the criteria and the alternatives in pairs, making judgements, and the compilation of the results into multiplicative positive reciprocal pairwise comparison matrices.
-For instance, it is a crucial element of the popular Analytic Hierarchy Process (AHP), introduced by Thomas L. Saaty \citep{Saaty1977, Saaty1980}.
+Several decision-making methods involve the comparison of the criteria and the alternatives in pairs, making judgements, and compiling the results into multiplicative positive reciprocal pairwise comparison matrices.
+For instance, this is a crucial component of the Analytic Hierarchy Process (AHP), introduced by Thomas L. Saaty \citep{Saaty1977, Saaty1980}.
 He has suggested deriving the priorities from such a matrix by its principal right eigenvector, which is called the \emph{eigenvector method}.
-Since AHP has a wide variety of applications \citep{BarkerZabinsky2011, Ho2008, SaatyVargas2012, SubramanianRamanathan2012, TamTummala2001, VaidyaKumar2006}, a better understanding of this procedure seems to be an important research question.
-We will focus on some shortcomings caused by its mathematical properties.
+Since AHP has numerous applications \citep{Ho2008, SaatyVargas2012, VaidyaKumar2006}, a better understanding of this procedure seems to be a prominent research question.

-\citet{JohnsonBeineWang1979} note that the use of the left eigenvectors is equally justified as long as the order is reversed, furthermore, the results from the two eigenvectors may disagree even when the matrix is nearly consistent.
-According to \citet{GenestLapointeDrury1993}, in the case of numerically coded ordinal preferences, the ranking obtained from the principal right eigenvector depends on the choice of parameter for the preferences. \citet{BanaeCostaVansnick2008} prove that the right eigenvector can violate a condition of order preservation, which is fundamental in decision aiding according to the author's opinion. \citet{Kulakowski2015} examines the relationship between this property and the inconsistency index proposed by Saaty. \citet{PerezMokotoff2016} present an example where the alternative with the highest priority according to all decision-maker is not the best on the basis of their aggregated preferences. \citet{Csato2017b} traces back the origin of this problem to the right-left asymmetry \citep{JohnsonBeineWang1979}, and provides a minimal counterexample with four alternatives.

-According to \citet{BlanqueroCarrizosaConde2006}, the eigenvector solution is not necessarily Pareto efficient, in other words, there may exist a weight vector which is at least as good in approximating all elements of the pairwise comparison matrix, and strictly better in at least one position.
-However, \citet{Abele-NagyBozoki2016} prove that this cannot occur if the pairwise comparison matrix differs from a consistent one only in one entry (and its reciprocal), while \citet{Abele-NagyBozokiRebak2018} extend this result to double perturbed matrices, which can be made consistent by altering two elements and their reciprocals.
-On the other hand, the eigenvector method may lead to an inefficient weight vector for matrices with an arbitrarily small inconsistency \citep{Bozoki2014}.
-Finally, \citet{BozokiFulop2018} propose linear programs to test whether a given weight vector is efficient or not, and \citet{DulebaMoslem2019} give the first examination of this property on real data.